IRA and IIJA Funding Opportunities for Retail

 1.1.b Does your company own any portion of its commercial fleets (any size vehicles) or contract with a third-party shipper?

 • Summary: Tax incentives for commercial electric fleets.
 The IRA creates a new 30% tax incentive for organizations to purchase electric vehicles for commercial use.
 The credit will cover up to $7,500 for vehicles under 14,000 pounds and $40,000 for vehicles above 14,000 pounds.
-Unlike EV credits for personal vehicles which require the vehicles be built largely from materials sourced in the U.S, the commercial electric fleet credit does not have any battery or mineral sourcing requirements.
+Unlike EV credits for personal vehicles which require the vehicles be built largely from materials sourced in the U.S, the commercial electric fleet credit does not have the battery or mineral sourcing requirements.

 • Timeline: Available now.
 Applies to vehicles purchased before 2033.